naorye/plain-api/readme.md

 Every new project I do, I find myself heavily thinking of how to integrate api calls to my app.
 Should I use my favorite HTTP client directly in my business logic?
 Where should I store the endpoint urls?
 How to inject url-params?
 How should I prepare the input payload?
 Where and how should I parse the response? and many other questions.

 ...
 I decided to put an end to those questions and write a thin wrapper around axios to simplify api usage and to clear my code.
-Plain Api is using [axios](https://github.com/axios/axios) but it is super simple to create a [superagent](https://github.com/visionmedia/superagent) / [request](https://github.com/request/request) / [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) version of it.
+Plain Api is using [axios](https://github.com/axios/axios) and it is super simple to create a [superagent](https://github.com/visionmedia/superagent) / [request](https://github.com/request/request) / [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) clone of it.

 ## Installation